Rock 'n' Roll in the

 "Wouldn't It Be Nice?" watch

 Speaking of recording innovations, Phil Spector was a record producer who was somewhat of a control freak.
 He used many studio instruments in his recordings, utilized reverb and echo effects, and controlled balance and blend factors to produce what came to be known as "the wall of sound."
+This was fitting a lot of instruments in an enclosed space in the studio, miking them all, then putting them all through the mixing board and blending everything into a rich sound.
+His sounded bigger than anyone else's sound at the time.
 This was his signature sound and influences studio production to this day.
+The record producer became an important component of the music industry and that certainly has not changed!

 Phil Spector (1940- )